 Paying Others to Recommend a Lawyer

 A lawyer may pay the usual charges of a legal service plan or a not-for-profit or qualified lawyer referral service.
 A legal service plan is a prepaid or group legal service plan or a similar delivery system that assists people who seek to secure legal representation.
 A lawyer referral service, on the other hand, is any organization that holds itself out to the public as a lawyer referral service.
-Such referral services are understood by the public to be consumer-oriented organizations that provide unbiased referrals to lawyers with appropriate experience in the subject matter of the representation and afford other client protections, such as complaint procedures or malpractice insurance requirements.
+Qualified referral services are consumer-oriented organizations that provide unbiased referrals to lawyers with appropriate experience in the subject matter of the representation and afford other client protections, such as complaint procedures or malpractice insurance requirements.
 Consequently, this Rule only permits a lawyer to pay the usual charges of a not-for-profit or qualified lawyer referral service.
 A qualified lawyer referral service is one that is approved by an appropriate regulatory authority as affording adequate protections for the public.
-See, e.g., the American Bar Association's Model Supreme Court Rules Governing Lawyer Referral Services and Model Lawyer Referral and Information Service Quality Assurance Act (requiring that organizations that are identified as lawyer referral services (i) permit the participation of all lawyers who are licensed and eligible to practice in the jurisdiction and who meet reasonable objective eligibility requirements as may be established by the referral service for the protection of the public; (ii) require each participating lawyer to carry reasonably adequate malpractice insurance; (iii) act reasonably to assess client satisfaction and address client complaints; and (iv) do not make referrals to lawyers who own, operate or are employed by the referral service.)
+See, e.g., the American Bar Association's Model Supreme Court Rules Governing Lawyer Referral Services and Model Lawyer Referral and Information Service Quality Assurance Act.

 A lawyer who accepts assignments or referrals from a legal service plan or referrals from a lawyer referral service must act reasonably to assure that the activities of the plan or service are compatible with the lawyer's professional obligations.
-See Rule 5.3.
 Legal service plans and lawyer referral services may communicate with the public, but such communication must be in conformity with these Rules.
 Thus, advertising must not be false or misleading, as would be the case if the communications of a group advertising program or a group legal services plan would mislead the public to think that it was a lawyer referral service sponsored by a state agency or bar association.
-Nor could the lawyer allow in-person, telephonic, or real-time contacts that would violate Rule 7.3.

 A lawyer also may agree to refer clients to another lawyer or a nonlawyer professional, in return for the undertaking of that person to refer clients or customers to the lawyer.
 Such reciprocal referral arrangements must not interfere with the lawyer’s professional judgment as to making referrals or as to providing substantive legal services.
 See Rules 2.1 and 5.4(c).
 Except as provided in Rule 1.5(e), a lawyer who receives referrals from a lawyer or nonlawyer professional must not pay anything solely for the referral, but the lawyer does not violate paragraph (b) of this Rule by agreeing to refer clients to the other lawyer or nonlawyer professional, so long as the reciprocal referral agreement is not exclusive and the client is informed of the referral agreement.
 Conflicts of interest created by such arrangements are governed by Rule 1.7.
 Reciprocal referral agreements should not be of indefinite duration and should be reviewed periodically to determine whether they comply with these Rules.
 This Rule does not restrict referrals or divisions of revenues or net income among lawyers within firms comprised of multiple entities.